Microservices implementation.

 • When some part of a monolith is down, you need to retest the entire code after tuning that small part up.
 It’s expensive and time-consuming to modify a tech stack when it’s set in a monolithic stone.

-• Challenges are inevitable if you want to containerize a monolith, which may shut your project from service discovery and other features.
+• Challenges are inevitable if you want to containerize a monolith, which may shut down your project from service discovery and other features.

-Demystifying microservices vs. APIs
+Demystifying Microservices vs. APIs

 And then there are APIs.
 These are tiny pieces of software hidden from the end user’s sight to make sure an app works properly at the data level.
 They connect different applications or different parts of the same application, governing data request and return processes.

-• The result that each service can return as a response to a request
+If one service can request data from a different service What data types it can fetch The result that each service can return as a response to a request

 When you go for microservices, you typically build them with the REST API framework.
 Besides requests and results, it adds an extra security layer to your modules.
-That’s because REST APIs set the rules for data exchange and authentication that all microservices must follow to not expose the information that isn’t supposed to be public.
+That’s because REST APIs set the rules for data exchange and authentication that all microservices must follow not to expose information that isn’t supposed to be public.

-Benefits of microservices architecture implementation for SaaS companies
+Benefits of implementing microservices

 Scale at any time